Book cover

 Tutto sudato e impolverato, don Eligio scende dalla scala e viene a prendere una boccata d’aria nell’orticello che ha trovato modo di far sorgere qui dietro l’abside, riparato giro giro da stecchi e spuntoni.

-Sweating and dusty, Don Eligio descends from the ladder and comes to take a breath of air in the little garden he has managed to create right behind the apse, sheltered by stakes and thorns.
+All sweaty and dusty, Don Eligio descends from the ladder and comes to take a breath of air in the little garden he's managed to create here behind the apse, protected by sticks and spikes all around.

-"Ah, my reverend friend," I say, sitting on the wall, chin resting on the end of my staff, as he tends to his lettuce.
+- Well, my Reverend friend, - I say to him, sitting on the wall with my chin resting on the handle of my stick, while he tends to his lettuce.

 Non mi par più tempo, questo, di scriver libri, neppure per ischerzo.